LightOfOdin/DevKit8BallFuture/README.md

 ### Creating true random numbers.

-In this program, it is imporant for the sequence of generated random numbers by random(), must differ even if we reinitalise the sketch, clicking on the **Reset** button found on the MXChip.
-In Order to do this, we need to use the randomSeed() fn to initilise the random number generator by using a fairly random input.
+In this program, it is important for the sequence of generated random numbers by random(), must differ even if we reinitalise the sketch, clicking on the **Reset** button found on the MXChip.
+In Order to do this, we need to use the randomSeed() function to initilise the random number generator by using a fairly random input.
 You need to solve this function of the code.
 Check below for useful hints.

 1. The main elements of intergrating this will be within the **void setup() "& void loop()** functions.